 Researching ethics at the University of Oxford

-My name is Edward, and I am a Research Fellow in the Faculty of Theology and Religion at the University of Oxford.
+My name is Edward, and I am the incoming McDonald Postdoctoral Fellow in Christian Ethics and Public Life at the University of Oxford.
 I work on law and religion, responsible business, and ethics in public life.

-I hold a junior research fellowship at Blackfriars Hall Oxford (2020-2023), am a senior reader with the Canterbury Institute (2019-Pres), and serve as an academic consultant for the Goldman Sachs 10,000 Small Businesses UK program (2014-Pres).
+As a member of the Oxford Character Project, I research culture in UK financial services firms.
+I also hold a junior research fellowship at Blackfriars Hall Oxford (2020-2023), am a senior reader with the Canterbury Institute (2019-Pres), and serve as an academic consultant for the Goldman Sachs 10,000 Small Businesses UK program (2014-Pres).

 My book, A Christian Approach to Corporate Religious Liberty, has been featured on the New Books Network and was included in the 2020 Law and Religion bibliography of the Association of American Law Schools.
 My scholarly papers have been published in top-tier journals, including Studies in Christian Ethics, the Oxford Journal of Law and Religion, and the Journal of Church and State.
 I have spoken to policy audiences at the Centre for Social Justice and the Institute for Economic Affairs.
 And I have written popular articles for the Berkley Center at Georgetown University, the Canopy Forum at Emory University, and have made several guest appearances on live radio with the Voice of Islam UK.